Ankitaghavate/Notice.com/README.md

 Navigate to the "View Notices" page.
 All added notices will be displayed with their respective date and time.
 </h4>
-<h2>License</h2>
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 <h2>Contact</h2>
 For any questions or feedback, please reach out to ghavateankita@gmail.com